 - What items should be brought with and what is provided?

 If you have other questions that are particularly important to you and your family, we cannot stress enough to ask away.
 Any center will be happy to answer your questions as best they can ahead of time.
-Perhaps you’re curious about the smoking policy, the policy on pets visiting, if an overnight guest is permitted, or what hours the dining room is open.
+Perhaps you’re curious about the policy on pets visiting, if an overnight guest is permitted, or what hours the dining room is open.
 Don’t be shy about getting answers that will help you make the best decision for you or your loved one.

-Once you’ve decided on a center, we recommend verifying the best way to contact patients via telephone and where friends or family can send mail.
+When you’ve decided on a center, we recommend verifying the best way to contact patients via telephone and where friends or family can send mail.
 Additionally, make sure appropriate emergency contact information has been communicated and ask for the names and contact info of integral team members at the center, from the social worker to the billing office.

 Once you’ve made your decision, the best part is next – focusing on healing and recovering.